velitchko/cvthree/README.md

 You should add the API key to the environment{.prod}.ts file in the source directory.

 ## Running the application
+The application is available live as a [demo](https://cvthree.cvast.tuwien.ac.at)

 run `npm run dev`
 the application should be available at `http://localhost:8000`